 If you just want to get more of a “feel” for the event, check out our HHN 2013 video playlist on YouTube – you can experience the atmosphere of the event and see exactly what the scare zones looked like last year.

-Finally, if your HHN cravings still aren’t satisfied, you can view our HHN-related blog posts published on our site.
+If your HHN cravings still aren’t satisfied, you can view the HHN-related blog posts published on our site.

 Last but not least…

 We have an entire community of Universal and HHN fans discussing the event right now!
 When you’re done here, join us for vacation planning and more in the OI Forums.